topscoder/fourohme/README.md

 # FourOhMe

 FourOhMe is a tool for testing HTTP headers on a website in order to try to bypass 40* HTTP codes.
-It makes requests to a given URL with different headers and prints the responses.
+It tries to bypass the 40* status code by manipulating the HTTP request via HTTP headers and URL payloads.

 ## Installation